hleclerc/Sane_inter/docs/generation/content.md

 async/await are cool but intrusive and procedural, whereas data driven would be more relevant.

 Besides, a runtime can't be defined by a language, it has to be a library: needs are the same if you're on the embeded world, if you're developping a game, and so on...

+# Code generation

+Sane currently target essentially C++ and Javascript (using WebAsm), but other targets are welcome.

+In all the cases, Sane provide the tool to generate whole programs, but also functions, classes or modules.

+For instance, a class made by generative programming can be outputed to C++